ave-llan/counterpoint/api.md

 <a name="outlineFilter"></a>
 ## outlineFilter()
-MusicMachine filter that ensires valid melodic outlines (a group of notes that move in the same direction)
+MusicMachine filter that ensures valid melodic outlines (a group of notes that move in the same direction)

 **Kind**: global function
 <a name="patternFilter"></a>